 Fellowship programmes directly contribute to the transformation of the primary care workforce by creating varied and diverse career options, in addition to development in specific clinical or professional areas, furthering both local workforce capability and the career aspirations of the GP fellows themselves.

-GP fellowships are broadly structured around core sessions in a practice (4-6 sessions), along with portfolio working (1-2 sessions), and completion of a post graduate qualification or alternative training (protected time).
+GP fellowships are broadly structured around core sessions in a practice (4-6 sessions), along with portfolio working (1-2 sessions), and an educational allowance for the GP fellow to complete CPD or a qualification.
 Cornwall Training Hub co-ordinate the fellowship opportunities for GPs, funded by Health Education England.
 1-2 opportunities per year are funded.
+They are open to all GPs, rather than only those newly qualified.
+Cornwall Training Hub are committed to working with GPs to identify new portfolio opportunities for these fellowships.
+If you have ideas on how a fellowship could develop areas of need in Cornwall please get in touch with us for an informal discussion.

 Find out about Dr Rob Sapsford’s experience, speaking at our early career GP event (video November 2019)